 If the PLT_INCREMENTAL_GC environment variable is set to a value that starts with 0, n, or N when Racket starts, incremental mode is permanently disabled.
 For 3m, if the PLT_INCREMENTAL_GC environment variable is set to a value that starts with 1, y, or Y when Racket starts, incremental mode is permanently enabled.
 Since incremental mode is only useful for certain parts of some programs, however, and since the need for incremental mode is a property of a program rather than its environment, the preferred way to enable incremental mode is with (collect-garbage 'incremental).

 Calling (collect-garbage 'incremental) does not perform an immediate garbage collection, but instead requests that each minor collection perform incremental work up to the next major collection (unless incremental model is permanently disabled).
 The request expires with the next major collection.
 Make a call to (collect-garbage 'incremental) in any repeating task within an application that needs to be responsive in real time.
 Force a full collection with (collect-garbage) just before an initial (collect-garbage 'incremental) to initiate incremental mode from an optimal state.

 To check whether incremental mode is in use and how it affects pause times, enable debug-level logging output for the GC topic.
 For example,

 racket -W "debug@GC error" main.rkt

 runs "main.rkt" with garbage-collection logging to stderr (while preserving error-level logging for all topics).
-Minor collections are reported by min lines, increment-mode minor collection are reported with mIn lines, and major collections are reported with MAJ lines.
+Minor collections are reported by min lines, increment-mode minor collections on 3m are reported with mIn lines, and major collections are reported with MAJ lines.